Enhanced IoT Dashboards with Golioth, InfluxDB, and Grafana

 Dylan Swartz

 Dylan leads product at Golioth.
 Having spent over a decade in the trenches as an engineer, he’s no stranger to the complexities of technology.
 But in recent years, he’s taken the helm of product teams at a variety of hardware/IoT companies.
 He's not just switching hats; he’s laser-focused on streamlining the intricate dance between hardware and software.
 And between the lines of product strategy and customer feedback?
-You might just find him mixing a mean craft cocktail.
+You'll probably find him tending to some plants.

 Post Comments